MiscellaneousStuff/tlol/README.md

 #### MFLongevity Datasets

-These databases contain 987 and 728 games respectively.
-Both databases contain early game replays (first 5 minutes of each game) with every single game object within the game recorded 4 times a second (4 observations a second).
+These databases contain 987 and 728 games respectively, for a total of 1715 early games.
+Both databases contain early game replays
+(first 5 minutes of each game) with every single game object within the game recorded 4 times a second (4 observations a second).
 Just as above, actions can be inferred by checking object